GATSY: Graph Attention Network for Music Artist Similarity: CONCLUSION

 \section{CONCLUSION}

-In this work, we addressed the task of music artist similarity by proposing a novel GATSY framework that involve more complex and novel graph neural networks and that is robust to the absence of input features.
-We developed an augmented version of the Olga dataset that now includes labels for the artists, allowing us to enhance the unsupervised dataset and implement a genre-aware recommendation system.
-We also showed in Section \ref{recom} an artist recommendation pipeline.
+In this work, we addressed the task of music artist similarity by proposing GATSY, a graph neural network framework that is robust to the absence of input features, and more expressive and efficient than previous approaches.
+We developed an augmented version of the Olga dataset that now includes labels for the artists, allowing us to enhance the unsupervised dataset and implement a genre-aware model.
+However, we provide evidence that using genre-based supervision does not improve the artist similarity performance, as two artists can be similar even if they come from different genres, and also because it is hard to identify a unique genre for a music artist.
+We also showed in Section \ref{recom} an artist recommendation pipeline that fits more within real-world scenarios.
 We introduced the possibility of creating ``bridge" nodes to connect unliked artists.
-By performing this data augmentation via node injection, it is possible to connect two or more previously unrelated artists and generate some recommendations based on the new topology.
-Many challenges still need to be solved by the research community, especially the absence of benchmark datasets.
+By performing this data augmentation via node injection, it is possible to connect two or more previously unrelated artists and generate recommendations based on the new topology.
+Many challenges still need to be solved by the research community.
+In future works, it would be interesting to assess the capabilities of GATSY in long-tail recommendation and evaluate whether using random features when hand-crafted features are not available could be part of the solution.
+Moreover, other challenges, like the absence of benchmark datasets, should be of interest to the community.
+Even the development of a more effective and scalable model that can satisfy the demand coming from modern music streaming services.